ivan-guerra/programmador.com/content/posts/2024/sierpinski.md

 reasonable amount of time.
 It's also nice to flex on the original textbook's `System.out.println()` triangle by making a ncurses based visualization.

-The complete project source with build instructions, usage, etc. is available on GitHub under [sierpinski][4].
+The complete project source is available on GitHub under [sierpinski][4].
+Note, this project has since been rewritten in Rust.
+The Rust version of the project replaces ncurses with the crossterm crate.
+The crossterm crate makes it possible to build and run the program on both Windows and Linux!

 [1]: https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#
 [2]: https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game